 Right select under the Settings column and select Edit.
 The Optimization Settings window appears.
 This would allow you to modify the number of points to be included in the optimization.

 Select Cancel.

 Select OK.
 The optimization is run.
-You may get a Diagnostic List window which you may close.

 The display should appear as shown.

 Notice 50 locations were analyzed for producibility.
 The location yielding the lowest maximum shearing angle was selected.